Get insider access

 6. Best Budget Mirrorless Camera

-If you're on a tighter budget but still want to buy new rather than dip into the used market, the Canon EOS R50 is one of the best bang-for-your-buck mirrorless cameras you can get.
-Sitting below the Canon EOS R10, this is a great entryway into "serious" photography for those who've never used a camera.
-It has a highly portable body that makes it easy to grab and go, along with dead-simple controls and a range of intuitive, creative shooting modes.
-Plus, its APS-C sensor captures excellent-quality images, and it has a highly effective autofocus system and good video specs for the price.
+If you're on a tighter budget, the Canon EOS R50 is one of the best bang-for-your-buck mirrorless cameras you can get brand new.
+Sitting below the Canon EOS R10, this is a great entryway into "serious" photography for those who've never used a camera before.
+It has a highly portable body that makes it easy to grab and go, along with simple controls and easy-to-use auto modes for beginners.
+Plus, its APS-C sensor captures excellent image quality, and this camera has a great autofocus system and video specs for the price.

 Lens options for Canon's RF mount are still limited, but on the upside, the camera is compatible with both APS-C and full-frame RF lenses, which makes it easier to upgrade to a full-frame body down the line if you want to.
-If you'd like a more compact camera kit with more lens options available, the Olympus OM-D E-M10 Mark IV is a great alternative.
-However, its Four Thirds sensor isn't as well-suited to low-light shooting, and its autofocus system isn't as reliable.
+If you'd like a more compact camera kit with more lens options, the Olympus OM-D E-M10 Mark IV is a great alternative with a Micro Four Thirds sensor.
+However, its autofocus system isn't as reliable, and its ergonomics are somewhat lacking.

 See our review